 Major computer events in 1996

-For the first time more e-mail is sent than postal mail in USA.
+For the first time, more e-mail was sent than postal mail in the USA.

-The first commercial USB cable and port are released in January.
+The first commercial USB (universal serial bus) cable and port were released in January 1996.

 Other computer events in 1996